-What language are the agents written in?
+What language is the agent written in?

-How many resources do agents consume?
+How many resources does the agent consume?

-Our agents use minimal resources.
+Our agents uses minimal resources.

 Bottom line, the agents should essentially be “free.”
 Unless you run your servers at 100% CPU utilization, they will not deprive anything else of needed resources.
 There are also measures we can take to reduce resource utilization further, for example by capturing only a fraction of query traffic; please contact us for help with this.

-Do the agents impact query performance?
+Does the agent impact query performance?